AppsFlyerSDK/appsflyer-unity-steam-sample-app/readme.md

 ### Stop

-Once this method is invoked, our SDK no longer communicates with our servers and stops functioning.
-Useful when implementing user opt-in/opt-out.
+This method stops the SDK from functioning and communicating with AppsFlyer servers.
+It's used when implementing user opt-in/opt-out.

 **Method signature**